vincpapa/Flex-MORe/README.md

   ```
   $ python3 -u main_cpfair.py
   ```
+  Please, note that to execute this baseline, you need to install the Gurobi package on your machine.

 ### Evaluation
 To evaluate the models, we relied on the public and open-source framework Elliot.
 Here, given a pre-obtained recommendation list by running the models as explained above, you can compute the metrics discussed within the paper.
 Please, refer to Elliot official [documentation](https://elliot.readthedocs.io/en/latest/) for further details on how compute the metrics.
 We add an example of configuration file in the `config_files` folder within the compressed file.